-Luckily, there are several things you can do to protect your phone and the information stored on it from this growing threat:
+Luckily, there are several things you can do to protect your phone and tablet and the information stored on them from this growing threat.

-1 – The old adage “The best defense is a great offense” is still true in the current era of smart phones.
-That’s why keeping your phone backed up to the cloud should be part of your regular routine.
+1 – The old sports adage “The best defense is a great offense” is also true in the current era of mobile devices.
+That’s why keeping your phone and tablet backed up to the cloud should be part of your regular routine.

-Always having a recent backup on hand will make life a lot easier for you if your phone ever gets encrypted by ransomware and you have to restore the lost data.
-And you will indeed have to restore it from a backup since paying ransom to a scammer is such a dangerous and risky endeavor.
+Always having a recent backup on hand will make life a lot easier for you if your device ever gets encrypted by ransomware and you need to restore the lost data.
+And you will indeed have to restore it from a backup since paying ransom to a scammer is such an expensive, dangerous and risky endeavor.

-2 – These days your smart phone needs a quality anti-malware app just as much as your computer does.
-There are several great apps to choose from, but I use and recommend Avast Mobile Security and Lookout.
+2 – These days your Android devices needs a quality anti-malware app just as much as your computer does.
+There are several great apps to choose from, but I use and recommend AVG for Android.

-Both of these apps work great, and they are easy to install and use.
-They are also free for personal use.
+This fantastic app work great, it’s easy to install and use and it’s free for personal use.

 3 – Be extremely cautious about opening links in emails and text messages and about visiting unfamiliar websites.

-Here’s a very simple rule that will never let you down: Unless you are absolutely certain that a link or website is legitimate, avoid it like the plague.
+Here’s a very simple rule that will never let you down: Unless you’re absolutely certain that a link or website is legitimate, avoid it like the plague.

 4 – Never install an app unless you are absolutely sure it is both authentic and safe.